Hank Azaria: Personal life

 Azaria is the godfather of Oliver Platt's son, George.
 He is also a regular poker player, appearing twice on Celebrity Poker Showdown and competing at other events, finishing a few places short of the bubble in the main event of the 2010 World Series of Poker.
 Azaria is a supporter of the Democratic Party.
-He enjoys the music of Elvis Costello, and has stated that he would have been a therapist if he were not an actor.
-He considers The Godfather Trilogy to be what inspired him to become an actor, and counts Peter Sellers and Walt Frazier as his heroes.
+He enjoys the music of Elvis Costello and Bruce Springsteen he has stated that he would have been a therapist if he were not an actor.
 Azaria co-founded the educational support charity, "Determined to Succeed".

 On May 22, 2016, he was awarded the Honorary degree of Doctor of Humane Letters (DHL) from Tufts University.